Forget Final Fantasy XV, Here's Why You Should Play Trails of Cold Steel Instead

 So with an excellent plot, world-building that is second to none, some of the most believable characters ever written, and a fantastic battle system set to a truly inspirational musical score, Trails of Cold Steel is an experience like no other.

 Well, okay, there are others; Trails of Cold Steel 2 just came out recently, which is a direct continuation of the first game’s events and is more like a second act of the same game rather than a sequel.
 And remember how I talked about Trails in the Sky?
-Well, the same glowing commentary goes for that sub-series as well, and since they’re set in the same world, the characters and events that do crossover are just as consistent and well written as the rest.
+Well, the same glowing commentary goes for that sub-series as well, and since they’re set in the same world, the characters and events that do crossover are just as consistent and well-written as the rest.

 Yet sadly, I know of very few people who have been playing these games.
-I bought the first Cold Steel game on impulse just because I saw it in a store and vaguely recognised the series name, yet I ended up purchasing what may just be my Game of the Year.
+I bought the first Cold Steel game on impulse just because I saw it in a store and vaguely recognized the series name, yet I ended up purchasing what may just be my Game of the Year.
 Maybe it’s because it was released for the PS3 and PS Vita, which at this point aren’t massively relevant.
 Whatever the reason, they’re being criminally undervalued, and I’m making it my mission to spread the word about them.

 So that’s the primary reason why I’m not picking up Final Fantasy XV.
 No matter how good it is, it seems extremely unlikely to me that I’ll grow as attached and happy with it as I was for both Trails of Cold Steel games.
 I have no problem with waiting and seeing how a new release pans out when I already have near-perfection readily available.